diyaamina/Karen-Spellman-v.-Portsmouth-Hospitals-University-NHS-Trust-2024-/README.md

 Case published as a "Case of Note" by NHS Resolution

-### Conclusion:
+### What could have been done differently?:

+Clinically:

+Repeat MRI: The original scan was compromised by movement artefact.
+A repeat scan could have clarified the diagnosis and reduced uncertainty.

+Better Documentation: The private surgeon who diagnosed CES did not request a new MRI or record consultation notes.
+This weakened the credibility of the diagnosis.

+Clearer Symptom Timeline: Spellman did not disclose her fall to the GP, instead reporting symptoms as having started three days earlier.
+This muddled the clinical picture.

+Legally:

+Stronger Expert Evidence: The claimant’s radiology expert misidentified pathology at the wrong spinal level, which undermined the case.
+More precise and credible expert testimony might have shifted the outcome.

+Focus on Systemic Factors: The case didn’t explore whether NHS resource constraints (e.g. time pressure, staffing) influenced the decision to discharge.
+That could have opened regulatory or ethical avenues.

 ### Reflection:
 The court applied the Bolam standard to assess whether the radiologist acted within a reasonable body of medical opinion.
 But this case shows that even when clinicans follow accepted practice, patients can still suffer harm.
 Spellman's damages were agreed at £300,000, but without proving causation, she recieved nothing.
 This highlights how crucial it is to link breach of duty directly to harm.
 As a future lawyer, I'd want to ensure that clients understand this barrier early in the litigation process.

 This case is a powerful example of how legal standards like Bolam and Montgomery shape outcomes in medical law, and how causation can be the deciding factor even when harm is evident.

+If I were the involved in the legal proceedings in Karen Spellman v.
+Portsmouth Hospitals University NHS Trust, I would have acknowledged the clinical complexity of the case but placed greater emphasis on the ethical duty to act cautiously when diagnostic uncertainty exists.
+While the MRI scan was compromised by movement artefact, the presence of red flag symptoms: radiating pain, mobility issues, and a history of urological dysfunction should have triggered a more precautionary response, such as repeat imaging or short-term admission for observation.
+I would have issued a strong obiter statement urging NHS Trusts to adopt clearer protocols for managing borderline CES presentations, especially when scans are inconclusive.
+Though the legal standard under Bolam may have been met, the broader principle of patient safety demands a more proactive approach.
+In doing so, I would aim not only to resolve the case fairly, but to signal to the medical and legal communities that diagnostic diligence must evolve alongside clinical risk.

 ### Bibliography: